meteor/performance/benchmarks/meteor2.16-vs-3.0.3/README.md

 This test was run with the following artillery configuration:

-- Every second, 4 new connections are made.
+- 240 connections in 1 minute.
+Every second, 4 new connections are made.
 Over 1 minute, tasks are created, removed, and visualized via a method (non-reactive).

 #### Meteor 2